 Bathroom Attendants

-Not every place will have bathroom attendants but if you’re out at night you’ll see them at some restaurants/bars.
-Also, note that is common to pay to use the restrooms usually 10 baht and pay a few baht for some toilet paper.
-I usually carry a small think of kleenex in my purse, you can purchase this from the ladies or right at 7 elven.
+Not every place will have bathroom attendants, but if you’re out at night, you’ll see them at some restaurants/bars.
+Also, note that it is common to pay to use the restrooms, usually 10 baht, and pay a few baht for some toilet paper.
+I usually carry a small Kleenex in my purse.
+You can purchase this from the ladies or right at 7-Eleven.

 Suggested tip